Zenius2016/BoardAlfa/firstAssignment/README.md

 ##Prerequisite

 1. Install Haskell, Atom, Github
-2. Watch sabda tutorial video
+2. Watch sabda's tutorial videos

 ##Rules!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 1. **Don't use google to find how a haskell function works**
-2. For 1.a and 1.b do not use any other function except : pred, succ, ++, :, | (guard), partern matching
+2. For 1.a and 1.b do not use any other function except : pred, succ, ++, :, | (guard), pattern matching
-3. For 1.b you can use function that you have reimplemented in 1.a to reimplement 1.b
+3. For 1.b you can use function(s) that you have reimplemented in 1.a to reimplement 1.b
-4. DO NOT SEE OTHERS BOCAH WORKS, OR YOU WILL DIE || BECOME DUMB DUMB DUMB
+4. DO NOT SEE OTHERS BOCAH's WORKS, OR YOU WILL DIE || BECOME DUMB DUMB DUMB
-5. If you feel that you are to dumb dumb to do this assignment, don't worry
+5. If you feel that you are too dumb dumb to do this assignment, don't worry
 ![you-suck!!!!][suck]

 ## Help or Instruction